noun

 I wish I had seen the look on his face when he got the news

-the face of the city is changing
+the general outward appearance of somethingthe face of the city is changing

-- the striking or working surface of an implement
+the striking or working surface of an implement-

-- a part of a person that is used to refer to a person
+a part of a person that is used to refer to a personhe looked out at a roomful of faces

 when he returned to work he met many new faces

-- a surface forming part of the outside of an object (syn: side)
+a surface forming part of the outside of an object (syn: side)dew dripped from the face of the leaf

 they travelled across the face of the continent